These red bumps with a white center form when clogged hair follicles become inflamed. Pimples can become infected when bacteria get inside.

 People swear by the ability of toothpaste to shrink and dry out pimples quickly when applied before bed, but it’s not without risks.

-Toothpaste contains ingredients known to be drying, such as hydrogen peroxide and alcohol.
 The menthol that gives you fresh breath can also have a cooling effect on skin and temporarily relieve pain.
 That’s where the benefits of this remedy end.

 Toothpaste applied to the skin can cause irritation and dryness, which could cause more acne.
 Experts recommend other at-home and medical treatments instead of toothpaste for acne.

 - Topical medication.
 Medication that you apply to the skin is the most commonly prescribed treatment for pimples.
 These include retinoids, salicylic and azelaic acid, and antibiotics.
+Your healthcare provider will assess whether these are appropriate for the lip line since it is a sensitive area.

 - Oral medications.
-Moderate to severe acne sometimes requires oral medications, such as antibiotics or hormone therapies.
+Moderate-to-severe acne sometimes requires oral medications, such as antibiotics or hormone therapies.
 Isotretinoin is reserved for severe acne that doesn’t respond to other treatments because of its potentially serious side effects.

 There are reports of people developing acne around the lips after repetitive use of lip balm and petroleum jelly.
 Though generally safe, excessive use of any product could potentially clog pores and cause pimples on the lip line.